nandj-gne/initio/README.md

 **Developing with vagrant**

 The `bootstrap.sh` script checks out the initio repo into the vagrant user's home.
 If you have the guest os's home dir shared/mounted on your host you can develop/test directly.
-If share mounting isn't working, which is the case for BSD, you can set the guest os's home dir as a git remote in the repo on your host, and "push to test".
+If share mounting isn't working, which is the case for BSD, you can set the guest os's home dir as a git remote in the repo on your host, and "push to test", a post-receive githook should catch the push and start ansible on the vm. _Note_ your ssh public key will need to be added to the vagrant user's authorized keys for this to work.

 References